The Irishman quit his job as a human resources executive in Dublin to live on Rathlin Island in a 500-year-old ‘haunted cottage’.

 Rauri Morgan, 41, worked as a human resources executive in the heart of Ireland’s capital city, but he was hard hit when he found out the company was closing and he would have to tell the staff they were losing their jobs.

 However, Rauri made the most of a bad situation and decided it was time for a big shift in his lifestyle.

-Not wanting to go back to a high-pressure job in the city, Rauri moved to the remote and tiny Rathlin Island situated between Northern Ireland and Scotland.
+Not wanting to go back to a high-pressure job in the city, Rauri moved to the remote and tiny Rathlin Island, which is one of the best places to see puffins in Northern Ireland, situated between Northern Ireland and Scotland.